Bachelor (2021 film): Plot

 At the next hearing, Rudran attempts to salvage the case by requesting a DNA test; however, Subbu, having grown tired of his dishonesty, decides to prematurely end the case.
 Concurrently, Darling, having a change-in-conscience, begs her for forgiveness.
 Subbu scorns him, stating that he is unworthy of forgiveness and walks away.
 Before leaving, and as a final act of spite, she flicks him off, leaving him devastated.

 Cast

 Production

 In September 2019, G. V. Prakash was cast in the film.
 On 13 September 2019, first look of the film along with cast line up was revealed.
 Filming was wrapped up in October 2020.
 Though teaser was released on 13 February 2021, but anticipated release was delayed due to COVID-19 aftermath.

 Music

 The songs were composed by G. V. Prakash Kumar, Dhibu Ninan Thomas, Siddhu Kumar and A. H. Kaashif, while Siddhu Kumar did the complete background score.
-The 'Life of bachelor' track may be inspired from song 'Angamaly' from malayalam movie Angamaly Diaries.
+The 'Life of Bachelor' track is inspired from song 'Angamaly' from Malayalam movie Angamaly Diaries.